The Boston Public Library has up until now, been storing approximately 200,000 vinyl records.

 David Leonard, President of the Boston Public Library, states that all the records will be made accessible to the public through the internet while still preserving the original content.

 The internet archive is known to house millions of historical collections that come in a variety of formats such as software, books, and movies.
 The Boston Public Library’s collection that is currently being transferred to the internet archive is part of the Great 78 Project, whose primary goal is to collect, register, and digitize millions of vinyl records from all over the world.

-Laura Irmscher, the Chief of Collections at the Boston Public Library, also says that merely storing the vinyl records is not enough and they need to be made available to the public as widely as possible.
+Laura Irmscher, the Chief of Collections at the Boston Public Library, also says the records need to be made available to the public as widely as possible.
 Leonard also stated that giving the public access to the collection fits into the Library’ goal of education and cultural enrichment.

 The transfer process has already started, and it involves the library’s staff packing the vinyl records and preparing them for shipment to the Internet Archive’s facilities based in San Francisco.

 The entire process could take a few years as there is a substantial amount of records to go through with most of them just getting discovered.
 Imagine how cool it could be going through all those records and listening to them.

 As soon as the records are uploaded online, anyone from all over the world will be able to access them.
 This will give historians, researchers, and general music enthusiasts the opportunity to listen and enjoy these records at no expense.